128technology/docs/docs/cc_fips_conductor_install.md

   ![FIPS Parameter](/img/cc_fips_serial_conductor.png)

-3. Press Enter to start the install.
+3. Press **Enter** to start the install.

 ## Conductor Installation

 After the Linux installation completes, the SSR software installation begins.
-Note that this may take several minutes to complete (approximately 20 minutes).
+Note that this may take several minutes to complete (up to 40 minutes).
 After the installation has completed, the following screen is displayed:

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)